-The Board's policy for many years has been to enhance its capital base by producing an annual operating surplus of approximately £100,000 prior to taking into account capital movements on the investment portfolio.
-This policy and practice has ensured that the Company's capital base has continued to stay well ahead of the minimum required by the regulators, even after the effects of volatility in the Company's investments.
+The Board's policy is to enhance the Company's capital base by producing an annual operating surplus of approximately £100,000 prior to taking into account capital movements on the investment portfolio.
+This policy has ensured that the Company's capital base has continued to stay well ahead of the minimum required by the regulators, even after the effects of volatility in the Company's investments.

-The Board is well aware that there is the risk that the Company's capital could be eroded by factors outside of its control.
-Nevertheless, to date, the serious difficulties experienced elsewhere in the banking sector in recent years have had little direct impact on the Company.
+The Board is well aware that there is the risk that the Company's capital could be eroded by factors outside its control.
+Nevertheless, to date, ongoing difficulties experienced elsewhere in the banking sector have had little direct impact on the Company.